alexch/codelikethis/public/lessons/javascript/objects.md

 | `materials.desired   ` | `undefined` | "get me the property named 'desired'"  |
 | `materials['desired']` | `undefined` | "get me the property named 'desired'"  |

-> This can be confusing!
+> NOTE: This can be confusing!

 # An Object is a Data Structure